bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_output.rst

 ----------------------------------

 Wavefunction files are binary files that contain the wavefunctions obtained from the last SCF step.
-They are named with the project_name preceeding '-RESTART.wfn'.
+They are named with the project_name preceeding ``'-RESTART.wfn'``.
-One is written every SCF step, and if a wavefuntion file of the same name already exists the older version is moved to NAME-RESTART.wfn.bak-1, rather than overwritten.
+One is written every SCF step, and if a wavefuntion file of the same name already exists the older version is moved to ``NAME-RESTART.wfn.bak-1``, rather than overwritten.
 This is done for up to three files and so you may see the following files, where the third backup (bak-3) is the oldest.